Is It Safe To Drink UK Tap Water?

 Does The Water Need To Be Softened?

 The softness of your tap water will vary based on where you are based in the country.
-It is your local landscape which determines the softness of the water, as the rain falls it is naturally soft, however, once it hits the ground and filters through the rocks it will pick up natural minerals such as calcium and magnesium which make it harder.
+It is your local landscape that determines the softness of the water, as the rain falls it is naturally soft, however, once it hits the ground and filters through the rocks it will pick up natural minerals such as calcium and magnesium which make it harder.
 Generally speaking, the water is harder in the south and softer in the north.
 You can check how hard your water is with Aqua Cure’s postcode checker.

 Some people who live in areas with hard water will choose to soften it.
 This does not provide any health benefits however, people do this to improve the efficiency and lifespan of household appliances such as dishwashers, washing machines, sinks or kettles.
 However, softened water isn’t great if you plan on drinking it, instead of going ahead and softening your water to benefit your appliances, you can try some other things first: